 With expertise gained through years of providing clinical services to international survivors of war trauma, torture and persecution, as well as significant experience implementing human rights programming, our team combines the fields of global mental health and human rights to expand the range—and increase the depth—of clinical services for diverse international populations.

 Work With Us

 PTR is hiring for a Trauma Therapist, a Bilingual (Spanish) Trauma Therapists and a Human Rights Clinic Clinical Coordinator.
 The full position descriptions can be viewed here.

 Apply to Join Our Board of Directors

-As Partnerships for Trauma Recovery launches its vital mission to heal international survivors of human rights abuses, we’re recruiting social leaders with the will and capacity to invest in building a solid, sustainable foundation for change.
-Our Board of Directors see the big picture when it comes to global challenges, recognizing not only the tremendous need for addressing psychological trauma caused by human rights abuses, but also the possibilities for narrowing the global mental health gap through intelligent, informed strategies grounded in reality.
-Through intentional action, our Board of Directors embody hope for a more peaceful and just future.
+As Partnerships for Trauma Recovery fulfills its vital mission to provide trauma recovery care to international survivors of human rights abuses, we’re recruiting new Board members.
+Qualified candidates will have experience with, and/or understanding of the refugee or asylum seeker experience, and the passion and skills to invest in building a sustainable foundation for change.
+Through intentional action, our Board of Directors embodies hope for a more peaceful and just future.

 Partnerships for Trauma Recovery is an equal opportunity employer.
 Qualified applicants will be considered for employment without regard to race, color, religion, sex, national origin, veteran or disability status.